 We know that meeting business goals and rolling out company-wide objectives can be a struggle.
-Research revealed that just 5% of small businesses realised their business objectives, with 65% saying they achieved half of their company goals.
+Research reveals that just 10% of businesses achieve their business objectives - and that drops to 5% of small businesses that achieve all their goals.

 What is an OKR?

 In a nutshell, the objectives are what your organisation wants to achieve.

 The key results part relates to how progress will be measured – the milestones.

 Each objective could contain a few key results that will help break down the task of the objective into smaller steps.